Skip to Content

 Some things to keep in mind about ghost peppers:

-• Seeds take longer to germinate.
-Ghost pepper seeds (and other super hot varieties) are know for being very stubborn to germinate.
-They can take weeks, sometimes up to one month to sprout.
+• Seeds may take longer to germinate.
+Ghost pepper seeds (and other super hot varieties) are know for being very stubborn to sprout.
+They can take weeks, sometimes up to one month to germinate.

 • We highly recommend bottom heating with a seed mat.